Yggdrasill501/password_manager/CONECEPT.md

 ## Nice to have
-App will be working on back and when u typing somewhere email, suggest u to save it into it, google extension unit test security tests
+App will be working on back and when u typing somewhere email, suggest u to save it into it, google extension, unit test, security tests, create UML diagram how the app/code is working, create concept look in figma